NoroffFEU/development-platforms/src/content/docs/library/React.js/React.js-case-study.md

 Less Built-In Features: Vue.js offers fewer built-in features compared to Angular, which might require you to rely on external libraries or write custom solutions for certain tasks.
 Community Size: While Vue.js has a strong and active community, it may not be as large as React's, which could impact the availability of resources and support.

+### Svelte:

+Svelte is a modern JavaScript framework for building user interfaces.
+It takes a different approach compared to React, Angular, and Vue.js, with a focus on compiling components to highly efficient and optimized JavaScript code.

+#### Advantages:

+Compiler Approach: Svelte compiles components into highly optimized vanilla JavaScript at build time.
+This leads to smaller bundle sizes and faster runtime performance.
+No Virtual DOM: Svelte eliminates the need for a Virtual DOM, reducing the overhead of DOM diffing and reconciliation, resulting in faster updates.
+Simplicity: Svelte has a minimalistic and easy-to-learn syntax, making it approachable for both new and experienced developers.
+Reactivity: Svelte's reactivity system is simple and intuitive, allowing you to define reactive variables and update the UI without complex state management libraries.
+Scoped CSS: CSS is scoped to individual components by default, preventing style clashes and making CSS management straightforward.
+Small Bundle Sizes: Svelte generates smaller bundle sizes compared to some other frameworks, improving initial load times.

+#### Disadvantages:

+Smaller Ecosystem: Svelte's ecosystem is growing but not as extensive as React's.
+You may find fewer third-party libraries and tools.
+Learning Curve: While Svelte is generally easy to learn, it may not have as many learning resources or a community as large as React's or Vue.js's.
+Limited SSR Support: Server-Side Rendering (SSR) in Svelte is not as well-established as in some other frameworks, which might be a consideration for certain applications.
-- React is typically classified as a JavaScript library for building user interfaces, whereas Angular and Vue.js are considered full-fledged front-end frameworks.

-- Developers often choose React for its flexibility and its ability to be used with other libraries and tools, while Angular and Vue.js provide more built-in features and structure for larger and complex applications.
+- React and Svelte are typically classified as JavaScript libraries for building user interfaces, offering a component-based approach and a vast ecosystem of libraries and tools.
+Developers often choose React and Svelte for their flexibility and ability to be used with other libraries and tools, making them suitable for a wide range of projects.

+- Angular and Vue.js, on the other hand, are considered full-fledged front-end frameworks, providing more built-in features and a structured approach.
+These frameworks can be advantageous for larger and complex applications due to their comprehensive feature sets and opinionated structures.

 ## Getting Started with React